 Greenwich, November 1882

-THERE WAS NO WAY for Miss Rose Sweetly to put her packages down.
-They were balanced precariously under one arm, all six of them.
-Her free hand fumbled through her pocket—encountering used pencil nubs and a letter, folded in half—in search of her key.
-Her burden would remain stable, so long as that dratted keyring was in this pocket, and not the opposite side—ah!
+There was no way for Miss Rose Sweetly to set down her packages.
+All six of them were balanced precariously under one arm while her free hand fumbled through her pocket.
+Her fingers encountered used pencil nubs and a letter folded in half; her burdens shifted slightly, sliding away… If that dratted key ring was not in this pocket, and in the opposite instead—ah!

 “Good afternoon, Miss Sweetly.”

 The sound of Mr. Shaughnessy’s voice—that lilting velvet—set the inevitable in motion.
-First the book wrapped in paper slipped, and then, as she grabbed for that, her notebook began to fall.
+First the book wrapped in paper slipped; then, as she grabbed for that, her notebook began to fall.
 She could compute the physics of it in her mind, a cascading avalanche of packages resulting from too few hands and too much gravity.
-Rose had time to make only one decision: save her slide rule, or save the shopping?
+Rose had time to make only one decision: save her slide rule or save the shopping?

 Her slide rule won.
-She grabbed hold of it with her fingertips just before it hit the ground.
+She grabbed hold of the leather case with her fingertips just before it hit the ground.

-Rose gave him her most brilliant smile and waved her slide rule.
+She gave him her most brilliant smile and waved her slide rule case.
 “Good afternoon, Mr. Shaughnessy.”

 Mr. Shaughnessy had taken the house just down from her sister’s three months ago.
 In all that time, she’d never managed to shake the nerves she felt around him.
 He had never done anything to warrant that nervousness, unfortunately; he was unfailingly polite.

-In witness of that, he didn’t abuse her for her clumsiness now.
+As proof, he didn’t abuse her for her clumsiness now.
 He didn’t even remark on it.
 He simply came toward her.
-He’d taken three steps forward—and she’d drawn back one—before she realized that he only intended to pick up her oranges.
+He took three steps forward—and she drew back one—before she realized that he only intended to pick up her oranges.

 Any other reason he might have drawn close to her?
 That was all in her imagination.

 But she didn’t have to look directly at him to be aware of him.
-Mr. Shaughnessy was a young man—scarcely a few years older than Rose.
-He was tall and thin.
-He had a friendly smile, the sort that made a woman want to smile in response, and the faintest hint of an Irish accent.
+Mr. Shaughnessy was a young man—scarcely a few years older than she.
+He was tall and built on lovely, well-muscled lines, the sort that young ladies who intended to stay innocent were not supposed to notice.
+He had a friendly smile, one that made a woman want to smile in response, and the faintest hint of an Irish accent.
 He had dark hair, dark eyes, and a much darker reputation.

 But he picked up one of the offending fruits and smiled in her direction.
 “Why is it that the oranges bounced, but the apples did not?”

-His smile felt like an arrow, one that hit her straight in the solar plexus.
-And so Rose adjusted her spectacles on her nose and said the first thing that came into her mind.
+His smile felt like an arrow, one that struck her straight in the solar plexus.
+And so Rose adjusted her spectacles on her nose and said the first thing that came to mind.

-Unfortunately, the first thing that came into her mind was…
+Unfortunately, the first thing that came to mind was…

 “You don’t need to let me natter on when I get distracted that way,” she told him.
 “Everyone else stops me.
 In these parts, it’s considered polite to interrupt Miss Sweetly when she’s on a tear.”